genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 - Bisulfite-conversion controls

-To estimate methylation of DNA, 450k assay probe preparation involves bisulfite conversion of DNA when all unmethylated cytosines are converted to uracils, while methylated cytosines are remains as they are.
+To estimate methylation of DNA, the 450k assay probe preparation involves bisulfite conversion of DNA when all unmethylated cytosines are converted to uracils, while methylated cytosines are remains as they are.